openstack-archive/fuel-docs/pages/installation-fuel-ui/install.rst

 .. image:: /_images/vbox-image2.png
   :align: center

-Changing network parameters before the installation
+Changing Network Parameters Before the Installation
 ---------------------------------------------------

 You can change the network settings for the Fuel (PXE booting) network, which